-This financial report is designed to provide our customers and creditors with a general overview of the Authority's finances and to demonstrate the Authority's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Office of the Chief Financial Officer at 5000 Overlook Avenue, S.W.
-Washington D.C.
+This financial report is designed to provide our customers and other stakeholder with a general overview of the Authority's finances.
+If you have questions about this report or need additional financial information, contact the Office of the Chief Financial Officer at 5000 Overlook Avenue, S.W., Washington D.C.
 20032 or call 202-787-2000.
 A copy of this report is also available on DC Water's web site at www.dcwater.com.

-Statements of Net Position September 30, 2014 and 2013 (In thousands)
+Statements of Net Position September 30, 2015 and 2014 (In thousands)